 Hemorrhoids or piles are sectioned on a scale from I to IV.
-While I and II hemorrhoids can be treated with medications and lifestyle changes, grade III and IV mostly require a surgery.
+While I and II hemorrhoids can be treated with medications and lifestyle changes, grade III and IV mostly require surgery.

 A visit to an experienced doctor is a must for a hassle-free piles treatment.
-Make sure that you don’t fall prey to the misleading information on Internet.
+Make sure that you don’t fall prey to misleading information on the Internet.

-Majorly caused by strain on the veins near the anus and rectum, piles come with a lot of pain, discomfort and bleeding.
+Majorly caused by strain on the veins near the anus and rectum, piles come with a lot of pain, discomfort, and bleeding.
 But there are several other reasons that cause piles.

 Prevention is always better than cure!
 Hence, here I tell you about the leading 9 Most Common Causes of Piles so that you can be be careful and prevent yourself from this excruciating disease.

-9 Most Common Causes of Piles
+Common Causes of Piles

 1. Prolonged Constipation

 It is one of the most leading reasons that leads to piles.
-Make sure that you take utmost care of your digestive system.
+Make sure that you take the utmost care of your digestive system.

 Diarrhea that persists for long period of time may also cause piles.